rylev/learn-rust-the-hard-way/README.md

 ## How to read the guide

-TODO: Tips on how to read the guide
+TODO: Tips on how to read the guide.

+Each chapter is based on a corresponding chapter in Learn C The Hard Way.
+The order of the chapters however may vary.

 ## Acknowledgements